lucykgriffiths/expedia-march-2019/projects/culpeper-community-garden.md

 the charity to think of some implementable requirements that would hopefully increase the number of online donations.

+## Links

+The link to the website is http://culpeper.org.uk/projinstall/

 ## Acknowledgement

-The site is created using Wordpress, using the following resources:
+The site is created using Wordpress, using the following plugins:
 - Feed Them Social
 - Contact Form 7
 - PayPal for Contact Form 7